brunomuniz-encora/poc-starlingx-messages/BlogPost.md

 ## Deploying the Demo App

 ### Via a Helm Package file

-> _TODO_:  this is a WIP section.
-Similar to https://docs.starlingx.io/deploy_install_guides/release/kubernetes_access.html#id3

 You can simply use the packaged Helm chart from your own source code, and use the [Helm CLI](https://helm.sh/docs/intro/install/) to install the package.